 “Hope is like peace.
 It is not a gift from God.
 It is a gift only we can give one another.”

-These are the words of Nobel Peace Prize winner, Elie Wiesel (recently deceased), a holocaust survivor, professor, activist and author.
-The words also perfectly illustrate the worldview of Sophie, a 31-year-old feminist, activist and teacher, from Kenya, who came to represent hope for others after a harrowing experience that for a long time kept her imprisoned in despair.
+The words illustrate the worldview of Sophie, a 31-year-old feminist, activist and teacher, from Kenya, who came to represent hope for others after a harrowing experience that for a long time kept her imprisoned in despair.

 As a self-confessed pragmatist with, as she puts it, “very strong emotions”, Sophie realized that not having access to the necessary psycho-social systems needed to confront and work through the trauma she suffered during her year-long ordeal had left her, mainly, with two choices – anger or hope.
 And based on her practical nature, anger was “not an option” because it would “not have provided a solution.”
 This left Sophie with only hope, which she was determined to maintain at all costs.

-Sophie is one of the rare human beings who believe that it is the responsibility of each person to “set the bar higher” – to “make the world better for those coming after”, in her own words.
+Sophie is one of the rare human beings who believe that it is the responsibility of each person to set the bar higher – to make the world better for those coming after.
 And so at 16, in need of an avenue through which to live her convictions and channel her unresolved emotions, Sophie began volunteering.
 First at a local organization focused on youth development, and subsequently at an NGO dedicated to combating human trafficking in Kenya and the East Africa region.
 Her reasoning for volunteering was simple enough:

 “I wanted to help out because when I needed help, no one was around to assist.”